 - 2. Include organ and tissue donation materials in the hospice admission packet from your local Organ Procurement Organization. - 3.
-Knowing that 1/3 of Mississippians have indicated desire to be organ donors should make the donation conversation more comfortable for everyone, particularly as this conversation hasn't been occurring at Mississippi drivers' licenses bureaus as often as preferred.
+Knowing that about half of Americans have indicated desire to be organ donors should make the donation conversation more comfortable for everyone.
 Hospices are expert in difficult end-of-life care conversations and advance care planning discussions.
 However, most of these conversations focus "upstream" to bring people into hospice.
 Aren't "downstream" conversations about donation and funeral arrangements equally important in honoring patient and family wishes? - 4.
 Hospices serve patients of all ages, and organ and tissue donors of all ages are needed. - 5.
 Is it possible to include organ and tissue donation questions on POLST, MOST, Respecting Choices, 5 Wishes, and other advance care planning documents? - 6.
 Hospitals are required to notify the Organ Procurement Organization upon the death of every patient.
 The OPO then cross-references names with an online donor registry before talking with family members of the deceased about donation.
 Could hospices participate in similar notifications when serving patients on ventilators, in inpatient units, etc.?